Architected/next-js-sample-app/app.md

 ## 7 Next Steps

-For instructions to run the app in distributed mode [click here](/dapp.md).
-This configuration enables web3 capabilities and allows for creation of NFTs from the uploaded images.
+For instructions to run the app in **distributed mode** [click here](/dapp-localhost.md).
+This configuration uses web3 capabilities and allows uploaded images to be used for creation of NFTs for sale.

-If you would like to download and setup the react native / expo companion app for the file manager [click here](https://github.com/Architected/react-native-sample-app).
+If you would like to download and setup the **react native / expo** companion app for the file manager [click here](https://github.com/Architected/react-native-sample-app).